 John Mason School Uniform

-JMS badged school uniform items are available from trutexdirect.com (with school code LEA00513SB) and also in
+JMS badged school uniform items are available from https://www.pbuniform-online.co.uk/johnmason

-Our Student Managers - Mrs Louise Griffin and Mrs Tracey Miles - do not teach and are available throughout the school day to support both students and parents with any issues that may affect their well being, progress and overall enjoyment of school.
+Our Student Managers - Mrs Louise Griffin (Year 7), Mr David Lammin (Year 8 and 9), and Mrs Tracey Miles (Year 10 and 11) - do not teach and are available throughout the school day to support both students and parents with any issues that may affect their well being, progress and overall enjoyment of school.
 Each Student Manager is linked to certain year groups and supports the Head of Year and their tutor team.
 Student Managers stay with the year group throughout their time at John Mason so they really get to know and build up a good relationship with the students and parents.

 Parents can contact a Student Manager regarding any concern they have as they regularly meet with the Head of Year to discuss solutions.
 There are a vast number of support agencies available that can be contacted and referrals made if the need arises.
 Student Managers also monitor attendance, punctuality and behaviour.
 They co-ordinate the transition process for students leaving primary school and joining John Mason school and are always available to discuss any worries or concerns parents may have regarding this.